 There are few things more annoying than hangnails.
-They hurt, they're distracting, and they lead to infections and subsequent swollen fingers (and stinging any time you even look at a lemon).
+They hurt, they're distracting, and they can lead to infections and subsequent swollen fingers (not to mention stinging if you even look at a lemon).
 Once you have them, it's hard not to fixate on them, and despite our best efforts, it's difficult to resist picking at them and exacerbating the pesky situation.

-"Hangnails occur when small portions of skin get a tear near the cuticle," says Deborah Lippmann.
+"Hangnails occur when small portions of skin get a tear near the cuticle," says celebrity manicurist Deborah Lippmann and founder of the eponymous brand.
 "They can result from a variety of things, like biting your nails, a bad manicure, dry skin, using harsh soap and detergents, cold temperatures, and 'waterlogged' hands" (that result when you're in the pool for hours).

 Meet the Expert

 The one upside of hangnails is that they're preventable.
 A little TLC for your hands and nails can go a long way.
-Simple steps such as moisturizing and snipping (the right way) can safely and painlessly make a hangnail exist stage left.
+Simple steps like moisturizing, protecting your hands in cold weather, and snipping (the right way) can safely and painlessly make a hangnail exit stage left, according to nail expert Chelsea Baart.
 So if you're wondering how to get rid of hangnails, you've come to the right place.
-We've put together the top tips for hangnail prevention, as well as the products to assist.
+We've put together the top tips for hangnail prevention as well as the products to assist.

 Don't Cut Your Cuticles, Just Push Them Back